 Close links are encouraged between home and School so that problems can be dealt with as they occur.
-Contact can be made either through the House or the pupil's tutor, or directly to Brenda Green, Head of the Learning Development Department.
+Contact can be made either through the House or the student's tutor, or directly to lain Murdoch, Head of the Learning Development Department.